mkaczanowski/celo-light-client/README.md

 [travis]: https://travis-ci.org/ChorusOne/celo-light-client/

 # Celo Light Client
-The library provides a [lightest-sync](https://docs.celo.org/celo-codebase/protocol/consensus/ultralight-sync) mode, that enables quick, secure and cheap way to synchronize IBFT consensus state with a Celo Blockchain node.
+The library provides a [lightest-sync](https://docs.celo.org/celo-codebase/protocol/consensus/ultralight-sync) mode, that enables a quick, secure, and cheap way to synchronize IBFT consensus state with a Celo Blockchain node.

 The codebase is split into two parts:
 * `library` - a subset of Celo Blockchain building blocks, such as data structures (ie. Header, IBFT) or functionalities (ie. serialization, consensus state management)